 What we like: Strong performer for everything from after-work singletrack rides to remote bikepacking adventures.

-Minnesota-based Salsa Cycles is best known for their bikepacking, touring, and gravel-oriented designs, but they’ve been making some serious headway in mountain biking as of late.
-Their Timberjack SLX hardtail is a great case in point with its well-thought-out spec package and adaptable design.
-The bike’s 2.8-inch plus tires and highly adjustable 130-millimeter RockShox Recon RL fork provide more than enough cushion for rocky and rooty descents (by hardtail standards).
-And the slack head tube angle (67 degrees) and fast-rolling tires encourage shenanigans like popping off trailside lips and manualing down the trail.
+Minnesota-based Salsa Cycles is best known for their bikepacking, touring, and gravel-oriented designs, but they’ve been making some serious headway in mountain biking of late.
+Their Timberjack XT 29 hardtail is a case in point with its well-thought-out spec package and adaptable design.
+The bike’s burly 2.6-inch tires and highly adjustable 130-millimeter RockShox Sektor RL fork provide more than enough cushion for rocky and rooty descents (by hardtail standards).
+And the relatively slack geometry and fast-rolling tires encourage shenanigans like popping off trailside lips and manualing down the trail.
 What we really like about the Salsa, however, is its nod to bikepacking.
 You simply won’t find too many other hardtails that offer as many mounting locations for gear as the Timberjack.

 Tires: 27.5 x 2.1 in.